Honey Refractometers

 When your refractometer arrives, it is a good idea to calibrate it before using it for the first time.
 After that, recalibration once a season helps insure it is working properly.
 This could be a part of your spring beekeeping chores.

-A small screw on the unit is used to adjust calibration and it can easily get bumped in shipping.
 Most new units come with a special reference solution to use for calibration.
 Follow the instructions that come with your model.

 Using Olive Oil to Calibrate

-If you are lacking special solution for calibration, you can use extra virgin olive oil.
+If you are lacking the special solution for calibration, you can use extra virgin olive oil.
 It will have a Brix reading of about 71.5 – which is 27% water.

-Life the clear panel on the top of the unit, clean the flat glass surface with a lint free cloth.
+Lift the clear panel on the top of the unit, clean the flat glass surface with a lint free cloth.
 Be careful, don’t scratch it – this is your prism.

 Hold the refractometer towards a bright light, adjust the angle if needed -look through the eyepiece.
 You may have to adjust your eyepiece if the view is fuzzy.